jkeger/arctic/README.md

     + `0`   No printing (except errors etc).
     + `1`   Standard.
     + `2`   Extra details.
-+ `-c`, `--custom`
++ `-d`, `--demo`
-    Execute the custom code in the `run_custom_code()` function at the very top of `src/main.cpp`.
+    Execute the editable demo code in the `run_demo()` function at the very top of `src/main.cpp`.
 A good place to run your own quick tests or use arctic without any wrappers.
 The demo version adds then removes CTI from a test image.
 + `-b`, `--benchmark`
     Execute the simple test `run_benchmark()` function in `src/main.cpp`,